Remote SSH

 Other features that aren’t currently supported include:

-- Connecting to Windows Subsystem for Linux (WSL) backends
+- Connecting to Windows Subsystem for Linux (WSL) backends1

 - Dev Container workflows (note however that you can start a container yourself and connect to it)